 It is time to ditch those nasty hair products you use.
 I am talking about hairspray and gels.
 Those just will not do the job anymore.
-Let me introduce the best pomade for men.
+What is the best pomade for men?

 Pomade can be categorized into two categories, oil, and water-based pomade.
 What is the difference between the two?

 - Oil-based Pomade – Traditional with fewer ingredients.
 The advantages to and oil-base are it will not dry out.
 Looking for slick-shine to last all day, go with oil.
 A disadvantage would be, you could break out with acne on your forehead.
 Just be sure to keep it off, and you will be fine.
 If you are one of those people, who like to hit the gym during the day or other sweaty activities, use an oil-base.

 - Water-based Pomade – Will wash or dry out during the day.
 The beautiful thing is, with a little more water, you can re-do your hair.
 There are several advantages to using water, and most importantly to consider is your skin.
 A few chemicals are used to create these products, but don’t let that scare you off, water-based is the way to go to give you a great hair-style.

 It is simple, oil will be more substantial and last longer, and water will eventually dry out, causing you to re-apply.

 Any of these would do the job, but you need to experiment to find the one that will work for your style of hair.

 In some cases, thick hair can be a problem as it is for me.
 I tend to go with a product that is easy to put in and will hold the longest.
 Smell is also essential, so If it does not smell good, I will not use it!

 Getting the right kind of product for your hair can be confusing.
 However, I am here to assure you; this article can help.